Randy Orton: The Authority (2013–2015)

 After a three-month hiatus, Orton returned at Fastlane on February 22, 2015, by saving Dolph Ziggler, Erick Rowan and Ryback from a post-match beatdown of Rollins, Big Show and Kane.
-He feuded with The Authority's Seth Rollins, having a match at WrestleMania 31 where Orton defeated Rollins.
-After WrestleMania, with Rollins as the new WWE World Heavyweight Champion, Orton faced Rollins at Extreme Rules and Payback, losing both title matches.
+He feuded with The Authority's Seth Rollins, having a match at WrestleMania 31 on March 29 where Orton defeated Rollins.
+After WrestleMania, with Rollins as the new WWE World Heavyweight Champion, Orton faced Rollins in a steel cage match at Extreme Rules on April 26 and Payback on May 17, losing both title matches.

-At Money in the Bank, Orton failed to win the championship contract ladder match, which was won by Sheamus.
-Following this, Orton began feuding with Sheamus after both men attacked each other and faced off in various tag-team matches; Orton defeated Sheamus at Battleground, but lost to Sheamus at SummerSlam.
-On the September 7 episode of Raw, Orton was attacked by The Wyatt Family, starting a feud that was booked to end in the Hell in a Cell pre-show, but canceled after Orton suffered a legit shoulder injury, putting him out of action for the following months.
+At Money in the Bank on June 14, Orton failed to win the championship contract ladder match, which was won by Sheamus.
+Following this, Orton began feuding with Sheamus after both men attacked each other and faced off in various tag-team matches; Orton defeated Sheamus at Battleground on July 19, but lost to Sheamus at SummerSlam on August 23.
+On the September 7 episode of Raw, Orton was attacked by The Wyatt Family, starting a feud that was booked to end in the Hell in a Cell pre-show on October 25, but canceled after Orton suffered a legitimate shoulder injury, putting him out of action for the following months.